Blackberry

 Plant for summer picking, for jams and wines, for a garden hedge, and for a shady streambank berry!

 Hardy from Zones 5-10.
-Arching stems can be 10 feet long.
-Individual canes aren’t self-fertile, so get a couple!
+Arching stems can be 6 feet long.
+Self-fertile.

 Add To Cart